|

 The Sensor properties tab shows the various sensor and gateway information.
 The Sensor details show general information about the sensor.
 The Gateway details show general information about the gateway and its connection status.
 The Sensor features show information about the sensor configuration.

 Go to Condition monitoring → Condition overview→ Powertrains / Asset groups / Assets → [Asset] → Sensor properties.
-Refer steps in the video below.
+Refer to the video below.

-For Machine Guardian only: In Sensor features, you can click on the View details link and know about the channel configuration.
+For Machine Guardian only: In Sensor features, you can click the View details link for channel configuration.

 5 Maintenance recommendation

 Go to Condition monitoring → Maintenance recommendation.
-Refer steps in below video.
+Refer to the video below.

 6 Cross-asset analysis